-Full-time and part-time employees working 20 hours or more each week regularly are entitled to the paid holidays listed below, provided that the employee normally works on that day and provided that the employee works his or her assigned day preceding and following the holiday unless properly authorized to be off those days.
-For hourly employees, holiday pay will be paid at the straight time hourly rate and will be pro-rated for employees that regularly work fewer than eight (8) hours on that day.
-Call/Per Diem and Temporary Employees are not entitled to paid holidays.
+Full-time and part-time employees working at least 20 hours per week regularly, are entitled to the paid holidays listed below, provided that the employee normally works on that day and provided that the employee works his or her assigned day preceding and following the holiday unless properly authorized to be off those days.
+For eligible hourly employees, holiday pay will be paid at the straight time hourly rate and will be pro-rated for employees that regularly work fewer than eight (8) hours on that day.
+Part-time employees working less than 20 hours per week regularly, Call/Per Diem, and Temporary Employees are not entitled to paid holidays.